jakob-f-p/ct-uncertainty-prop/README.md

 processing is done using Python.
 For running the code, you need
  - C++ Compiler with full C++20 support
  - C++ Dependencies
-   - Some of the required dependencies get installed automatically by CMake when running the application for the first time.
-Unfortunately, dependency management through CMake can be fragile.
-So some things might not work immediately on some systems.
-The dependencies and their setup are implicitly documented in the respective CMakeList.txt in the /deps directory of this project.
+   - Manual installation (configuration in `src/CMakeLists.txt` file might need adaptations):
-   - Qt 6.6.2
+      - Qt 6.6.2 (with modules Core, GUI, Widgets, and Charts)
       - VTK 9.3.0 with Qt Support
-   - HDF5: This dependency needs to be installed manually.
-Please ensure that zlib support is enabled.
+      - HDF5 with zlib support
+   - The dependencies listed in the `/deps` directory get installed automatically by CMake when running the application for the first time.
- - Python 3.9
+ - Python 3.9 (strict minor version)
  - Python Dependencies:
    - PyRadiomics 3.1.0: Either install the official version using `pip install 'pyradiomics==3.1.0'` or install the custom performance-optimized version in the `/external` directory of this project.
    For more information, please read the `README.md` file there.

 These are the dependencies the system was last tested with.
 Newer minor releases will probably also work.

+Unfortunately, dependency management through CMake can be fragile.
+So some things might not work immediately on some systems.
+The dependencies are configured in the respective `CMakeList.txt` files in the `/src` directory and in the `/deps/**` directories of this project.

 ## BibTeX
 Paper: